 - Don’t add water to the pressure cooker.

-If the mixture does not stick to it, it means the cake is done.
+- If the mixture does not stick to it, it means the cake is done.
 If batter still sticks to knife then again bake for another 10 minutes.